dismuskiplimo/js-anagrams/README.md

 The anagram checker runs on `node.js` and is available in the `anagram-checker.js` file.
 Simply copy this file into your project and import it inside the file you are working on.

 ## Tests
 This repo contains a test to verify the accuracy of the anagram checker.
-It includes simple tests but you can modify the `tests.js` files to include edge cases.
+It includes simple tests but you can modify the `tests.js` files to include normal and edge cases.

 ### How to run the tests
 In order to run the tests, you need to install all the dependencies first.
 To do this, first run:
-`nmp install`
+`nmp install` <br>
-Then
+Then <br>
 `npm run test`